INTRODUCTION

 Correction and Rehabilitation

-• Program the planning of a Montgomery County Correctional Facility Refresh project to include medical unit modifications and remediation of clogged vents in inmate cells to address health and life safety needs, and paint and carpet replacement throughout the facility.
+- Recommend funding for a Montgomery County Correctional Facility Refresh project to include medical unit modifications and remediation of clogged vents in inmate cells to address health and life safety needs.
+The project also provides for paint and carpet replacement throughout the facility.

-• Design and construction of a new White Flint Fire Station to house units currently operating out of Rockville Station 23 which support the White Flint community.
-This project will include enhancements to achieve Net Zero construction.
+- Recommend $44.2 million in funding for the continued design and construction of a new White Flint Fire Station to house units currently operating out of Rockville Station 23 that supports the North Bethesda community.
+This project will include enhancements to achieve net zero construction.

-• Planning for the Rockville Fire Station 3 renovation project.
+- Fund planning for the Rockville Fire Station 3 Renovation project.

 EFFECTIVE, SUSTAINABLE GOVERNMENT